-Two university residence facilities (Morewood Gardens, and the Residence on Fifth) have service desks that are staffed by student desk attendants 24 hours each day when classes are in session.
-In addition to using the university issued access cards, authorized individuals can gain building access by presenting a valid form of identification to the desk attendant.
-Three university residence facilities - (Donnor House, Stever House and Mudge House) are staffed by student desk attendants from 10:00 am until 2:00 am daily when classes are in session.
+One university residence facility (the Residence on Fifth) has a service desk that is staffed by student desk attendants 24 hours each day when classes are in session.
+Two university residence facilities - (Donner House and Morewood Gardens) are staffed by student desk attendants from 10:00 am until 2:00 am daily when classes are in session.
 Non-resident visitors and guests are welcome in the residence halls, but they must be escorted by their resident host at all times.
 Overnight guests are not permitted for more than two consecutive nights.
-Overnight guests who are not university residents should register with the residential life staff in case of an emergency.
+Overnight guests who are not university residents are encouraged to register with the residential life staff in case of an emergency.